ForesightAdamNowacki/DeepNeuralNetworksImageClassificationR/README.md

 ----------
 # Auxiliary files and useful functions:
 * **Data_Augmentation.R** - manual testing and checking all settings and combinations of hyperparameters available in the Keras library used during data augmentation,
-* **Useful_Functions.R** - collection of useful and accelerating functions for building, optimizing and testing models used in binary and multi-class classification files briefly described above.
+* **Useful_Functions.R** - collection of useful and accelerating functions for building, optimizing and testing models used in binary and multi-class classification files briefly described above,
+* **Working_Space.R** - workspace for creating and testing new functionalities.

 ----------
 # Setup Anaconda environment instruction: